 I noticed that Lloyd Cole was sporting that slightly tricky sartorial trend, double denim.
 Later in the set, Cole made reference to his outfit.
 He related a story about a visit to Austin, Texas, where at a honky tonk bar he observed “much younger women dancing with older men… who all wore double denim”.
-Much of Cole’s amusing onstage patter revolved around the indignities of the ageing process and had many members of his similarly aged audience laughing in recognition.
+Much of Cole’s amusing onstage patter revolved around the indignities of the ageing process and had many members of the similarly aged audience laughing in recognition.

 Cole’s voice is still deeply expressive and full of warmth.
 Some of the material suited Cole’s solo performance, but there were also songs I would have liked the accompaniment of the Commotions, to bring out the full expressive qualities of the material.
 Perfect Blue from Easy Pieces could have been so much more with the mournful harmonica.

-WHERE: Union Chapel, Islington
+Lloyd Cole.
+November 4, 2016, Union Chapel, Islington

 Photo on iphone